reiryuki/Tasker-Privileged-Magisk-Module/README.md

 # Tasker Privileged Magisk Module

 ## Descriptions
-- Fixes some missing functionalities of Tasker app due to restrictions in newer Android API versions.
+- Fixes some unfunctional tasks and profiles in Tasker app due to restrictions in newer Android API versions like "Set Light" task, "Settings Panel" task, "Application Services" profile, and any other else.
 - What app is this?
 Tap here: https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm.
 Tap the "About this app" there.

 ## Sources